 Who will see me?

 Our core team is built up of highly trained staff with various backgrounds from nursing to social work to occupational therapists.
-This part of the team help deliver the main packages of care, working with young people and their families through our one to one offer and through our various skills courses/groups which are all designed to help provide coping strategies, support and the chance for young people to meet people of their age with similar difficulties.
+This part of the team help deliver the main packages of care.They work with young people and their families through our one to one meetings and also our various skills courses and groups.
+These are all designed to help provide coping strategies, support and the chance for young people to meet people of their age with similar difficulties.

 For more specialized needs, we also have a range of other professionals in our team who are here to help young people and their families if needed.